 Heroku Add-ons have saved our team a lot of time and effort.
 They are really easy to use and easy to integrate.
 Matthew Eckstein, VP of Engineering, charity: water

-The developers love the wide range of Heroku Add-ons and they’ve integrated many of them, including: Heroku Postgres, Heroku Redis, Codeship, Fastly, Cloudinary, Rollbar, Sentry, SendGrid, Papertrail, SSL, Adept Scale, MemCashier, Redis To Go, Heroku Scheduler, Deploy Hooks, and Gemfury.
+The developers love the wide range of Heroku Add-ons and they’ve integrated many of them, including: Heroku Postgres, Heroku Data for Redis, Codeship, Fastly, Cloudinary, Rollbar, Sentry, SendGrid, Papertrail, Adept Scale, MemCashier, Redis To Go, Heroku Scheduler, Deploy Hooks, and Gemfury.

 charity: water’s engineers take a test-driven development approach, using Heroku’s Review Apps feature for quality control before merging their new code to the master and deploying it to a Heroku Pipeline.
 Each developer is responsible for the end-to-end delivery of the feature they’re working on.
 The team takes full advantage of Heroku’s Git integration and runs continuous integration and continuous delivery processes.

 Heroku’s Review Apps feature is an integral part of our deployment process.
 Both our engineering and product teams use it to test code and the overall user experience.
 Matthew Eckstein, VP of Engineering, charity: water